jcjollant/gakneeboard/README.md

 run `vercel dev` to run the local service

 ## TODO
+* Struggling airports : KATL, KDNN, KCHA, KGVL

+# Done
+## 6/29/2024
+* Added emails to housekeeping
+## 6/16/2024
 * Daily process captures #Airport, #Users, #Feedbacks and effective date for a given airport
-  * data is saved to the database and sent by email
 * Automatically catch when new publication is available
 * Automatically refresh data when new publication is available
 * Automatically catch duplicates
-* Struggling airports : KATL, KDNN, KCHA, KGVL

-# Done
 ## 6/15/2024
 * Custom airports creation
 ## 5/27/2024